muntherb/fleet-mgmt/README.md

 A comprehensive fleet management system built with modern web technologies to manage vehicles, maintenance records, location statuses, and analytics.

+The project has been deployed with MongoDB as a demo on: https://fleet-mgmt-production.up.railway.app

+---

 ## Features

 - **Vehicle Management**: Add, update, and view vehicle details such as model, type, status, and more.